michaelnmmeyer/dharma/readme.md

 # dharma

-This is the newest code for the dharma project.
+This is the newest code for the DHARMA project.

+## Running the application

-To install and run it, you need docker, git, make and python.
+To install and run it, you need, at a minimum, docker, git, and make.
 Clone this repository into `~/`.
-Make sure you have admin access to the dharma repositories on github, and copy your private key to `~/dharma/ssh_key`.
+Make sure you have admin access to the dharma repositories on github, and copy your private SSH key to `~/dharma/ssh_key`.
 Then build the container with:

 	make image